Dirac Gauginos, Negative Supertraces and Gauge Mediation: Scalar Masses and Negative Messenger Supertraces

 \be m^2_i = - f\sum_a\frac{g_a^4}{128 \pi^4} S_Q C_{ai} {\rm Str} M_{mess}^2 \log(\frac{M^2}{\Lambda^2}) \ee where S is the Dynkin index of the messengers, $C_{ai}$ is the Casimir for the scalars, and M is the supersymmetric messenger mass.
 These mass terms come from R symmetric physics and hence do not effect gaugino masses.
 The scalar mass squareds have signs which are opposite of the sign of messenger supertrace; \emph{positive} scalar mass squareds require \emph{negative} messenger supertraces.

 One of the only fleshed out examples of negative messenger supertrace are the Mediator Models of Randall \cite{Randall:1996zi}.
-In this model, there are low scale messengers which are chargen under SM gauge groups, and high scale messengers which talk to SUSY breaking.
-The argument is as follows, the hidden sector messengers get SUSY breaking masses though direct mediation, thus those messengers have positive supertrace.
+In this model, there are low scale messengers which are charged under SM gauge groups, and high scale messengers-uncharged under SM gauge groups- which talk to the SUSY breaking sector.
+The argument is as follows, the hidden sector messengers get SUSY breaking masses though direct mediation, and thus have positive supertrace.
 The low scale messengers, in addition to having a supersymmetric mass, get two-loop SUSY breaking masses from the high scale messenger sector.
 Since the high scale messengers had positive supertrace, they will contribute negatively to the SUSY breaking masses of the low scale messengers.
 Thus the low scale messengers get a negative supertrace which results in a positive mass squared for MSSM scalars.
 The entire mechanism generates MSSM scalar masses at four loops, but one would like to achieve scalar masses at lower loop level.

 Achieving a negative messenger supertrace is challenging.
 To get a negative supertrace, the bosonic messenger mass squared must be less than the square of the fermionic messenger mass.
 Any supersymmetric mass does not contribute to the supertrace.
 In addition, at tree level any F term type SUSY breaking leads to zero supertrace.